José Trinidad Cabañas: Military life

 Cabañas later joined the army of the Federal Republic of Central America, where he was deputy to Gen. Francisco Morazán and eventually became a General of the Federal Army, gaining political and military leadership, which earned him the position of deputy of the Constituent Assembly of 1830.

 Cabañas' first military experience was at Battle of the Trinity on 11 November 1839.
 He participated in the battles in San Salvador, Las Charcas, and also stood out in the battles of The Holy Spirit and in the battles of San Pedro Perulapán —conducted in Salvadoran territory—, occurred on 6 April and 25 September 1839, respectively.

 At 13 November of this year, he defeated the forces of General Francisco Zelaya y Ayes on the battle in El Sitio of La Soledad, on outskirts of Tegucigalpa, and he was later defeated by the same General on 31 January 1840 in Los Llanos, in Potrero.

-After the liberal defeat of 1840, Cabañas and Gen. Morazán moved from Guatemala and went into exile in Panamá, then he traveled to Costa Rica.
+After the liberal defeat of 1840, Cabañas and Gen. Morazán moved from Guatemala and went into exile in Panama, then he traveled to Costa Rica.

 Cabañas established a loyal friendship with General Francisco Morazán, who, as General Luis Maldonado says, told him "My Dear General" in his correspondence.
 After the death of Morazán in Costa Rica on 15 September 1842, General Cabañas says: "It's not possible.
 You can shoot us, but not General Morazán ...that would be a crime to Central America".
 After this he returned to El Salvador, where he lived for several years and collaborated in the government of Salvadorean presidents Eugenio Aguilar and Doroteo Vasconcelos.
 He was Minister of War in December 1850 and was defeated at the Battle of Sitio in San José La Arada in February 1851.